jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> [1] 41
 ```

 The suicides data is missing 2 neighborhoods (one of the 40 values is missing and is NA, not a real neighborhood).
 That is because if no suicides occurred there, there would never be a matching row in the data so that neighborhood wouldn't appear in the suicide data.
-That's not going to be a major issue here but is something to keep in mind in future research.
+That's not going to be a major issue here but is something to keep in mind if this were a real research project.

 The data is ready to merge with the *sf_neighborhoods* data.
 We'll introduce a new function that makes merging data simple.
 This function also comes from the `dplyr` package.